CAN programming interface environment

 Error code is defined by the CpErr_e enumeration.
 If no error occurred, the function will return the value eCP_ERR_NONE.

 This function assigns a FIFO to a message buffer defined by the parameter ubBufferIdxV.
 The first message buffer starts at the index eCP_BUFFER_1.
 The buffer has to be configured by CpCoreBufferConfig() in advance.
-The parameter ptsFifoV is a pointer to a memory location where a FIFO has been initialized using the CpFifoInit() function.
+The parameter ptsFifoV is a pointer to a memory location where a FIFO has been initialised using the CpFifoInit() function.

 The following example shows the configuration of a receive FIFO